catalyst-cloud/catalystcloud-docs/source/tutorials/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 .. note::

-  At this time, due to a known issue in the Catalyst Cloud, it is not possible to deploy a Windows image using packer directly fom the publicly available Windows image.
+  At this time, due to a known issue in the Catalyst Cloud, it is not possible to deploy a Windows image using Packer directly from the publicly available Windows image.

-  In order to overcome this limitation it is necessary to deploy a new temporary Windows instance in the Catalyst Cloud.
-When launching this instance it is required to say Yes to ``Create New Volume`` when selecting the ``Instance Source``.
+  In order to overcome this limitation, it is necessary to deploy a new temporary Windows instance in the Catalyst Cloud.
+When launching this instance, you need to say Yes to ``Create New Volume`` when selecting the ``Instance Source``.

   Once the image has booted succesfully, take a snapshot of it.
-This new snapshot can now be used as the source image for your packer build.
-It is not necessary to keep the temporary windows instance once the snapshot has been successfully taken.
+This new snapshot can now be used as the source image for your Packer build.
+It is not necessary to keep the temporary Windows instance once the snapshot has been successfully taken.

-It is possible to use Packer to create custom Windows images, this requires some changes in approach as the tools and connection details are those typical of Windows technologies.
+It is possible to use Packer to create custom Windows images.
+This requires some changes in approach as the tools and connection details are those typical of Windows technologies.

 The first change is in the ``builders`` section of the packer build file.
-Here we need to add the settings to specify the connection type and the credentails to use on this connection.
+Here you need to add the settings to specify the connection type and the credentials to use on this connection.

 Below is an example of the new communicator settings.
-These make use of the Windows Remote Management feature, this uses the WS-Management Protocol, which is based on SOAP (Simple Object Access Protocol).
+These make use of the Windows Remote Management feature.
+This uses the WS-Management Protocol, which is based on SOAP (Simple Object Access Protocol).

 .. code-block:: bash